backend-developers-ltd/ComputeHorde/README.md

 Replace `SSH_DESTINATION` with your server's connection info (i.e. `username@1.2.3.4`)
 and `HOTKEY_PATH` with the path of your hotkey (i.e. `~/.bittensor/wallets/my-wallet/hotkeys/my-hotkey`).
-This script installs necessary tools in the server, copies the keys and starts the validator/miner with the corresponding runner and default config.
+This script installs necessary tools in the server, copies the keys and starts the miner with the corresponding runner and default config.

 If you want to change the default config, see [Miner runner README](miner/envs/runner/README.md) for details.

-### Checking that your miner works properly
+## Checking that your miner works properly

 1. Check if your miner is reachable from a machine different from the miner: `curl {ADDRESS}:{PORT}/admin/login/ -i`.
    Both `PORT` and `ADDRESS` can be obtained from the metagraph.
 If everything is ok the first line should read